containers/buildah/README.md

 The buildah package provides a command line tool which can be used to
 * create a working container, either from scratch or using an image as a starting point
-* mount the working container's root filesystem for manipulation
+* mount a working container's root filesystem for manipulation
-* unmount the working container's root filesystem
+* unmount a working container's root filesystem
-* use the updated contents of the container's root filesystem as a filesystem layer to create a new image
+* use the updated contents of a container's root filesystem as a filesystem layer to create a new image
-* delete a working container
+* delete a working container or an image

 **Installation notes**